-The King and Queen, Fergus and Elinor, were sleeping snugly in their bed.
+The King and Queen, Fergus and Elinor, slept snugly in their bed.
 The triplets too, probably.
 Merida knew them enough that they could sleep through anything.
-Even a huge rainstorm, filled with bolts of lightening and rolls of thunder.
+Even through a huge rainstorm, filled with bolts of lightning and rolls of thunder.

-Another bolt of lightening and rumble of thunder later, Merida tore out of bed.
-Wearing nothing but her cream colored nightgown, she grabbed a pillow and squeezed it tight.
+Another bolt of lightning and rumble of thunder later, Merida tore out of bed.
+Wearing nothing but her cream-colored nightgown, she grabbed a pillow and squeezed it tight.
 Maybe squeezing it tighter would make her stop shaking.
 Picking her feet up, she hurried out of her room.

 "Merida?" she heard, and she opened the door a crack, making it creak.

 "Yes, dear," Elinor said, and Merida quietly but quickly hurried through the crack in the door.
 Her pillow became stuck, and she had to tug it out before she hurried over to the bed.

 The room was much larger than her own, and had a large master bed, a dresser with a mirror, and a large window that let in the sounds of the rain and thunder and lightning that were disturbing Merida.